-Back in 1997, when “The X Files” was still on the air, a friend of mine who called himself Captain T put out a record called “U.S. Aliens” that was all about conspiracy theories, Area 51, alien cover-ups, and the Incredible Hulk.
-It was intentionally funny, but he would stay in character and play it straight: a guy who was trying to tell the world, through music, about the aliens and conspiracies.
+Back in 1997, when “The X Files” was still on the air, a friend of mine who called himself Captain T recorded an album that was all about conspiracy theories, Area 51, and aliens.
+It was intentionally funny, but he stayed in character.
+He acted like a guy who was trying to tell the world about the government cover-ups.

-He wanted to send his album to college radio stations, but couldn’t afford to hire a real radio promoter.
-When we decided to do it ourselves, we decided to make his marketing an extension of his art, his image, and his message.
+We wanted to send his album to college radio stations, but couldn’t afford to hire a real radio promoter, so we decided to do it ourselves.
+We decided to make his marketing an extension of his art and image.

 So we bought 500 black envelopes, 500 sheets of brown paper, 500 alien head stickers, and 500 huge red labels that said “CONFIDENTIAL!
 DO NOT OPEN FOR ANY REASON”.